-I’m a 56-year-old father of two and recently learned I’ll be a proud grandfather.
-Like Milo, I played every sport you could shake a stick at(no pun intended) as a youth.
-I played competitive amateur golf ranging from the San Diego City Amateur to the Michelob Ultra Tour.
-Still, I chose to raise a family rather than taking it to the next level.
+Ed is a father of two and proud grandfather.
+Like Milo, Ed played every sport you could think of during his youth, but golf caught his eye the most.
+He went on to play competitive amateur golf ranging from the San Diego City Amateur to the Michelob Ultra Tour.

-In the early 2000’s I started coaching mini-tour players ranging from the Golden State tour to the PGA Tour Latin America.
-Since then, my thirst for knowledge has taken me to learn from the likes of Milo Lines, Dana Dahlquist to George Gankas, and many more.
-I received Level 1 and 2 certification with Swing Catalyst from Dr. Scott Lynn.
-What I’ve learned is that golf and the golf swing is the simplest game we make hard.
-Due to everyone being so different, I find fun in the challenge of finding a swing that works for you.
-Yes, there are some simple truths in the golf swing, but a million ways to get there and a million different ways to explain it.
-Let’s have fun and do this together!
+In the early 2000’s Ed started coaching mini-tour players ranging from the Golden State tour to the PGA Tour Latin America.
+Since then, his thirst for knowledge has taken him to some of the game’s elite instructors, including: George Gankas, Dana Dahlquist, our very own Milo Lines, and many more.
+Ed has also received Level 1 and 2 certifications with Swing Catalyst from Dr. Scott Lynn, one of the elite biomechanists in our sport.
+With everyone being so different, Ed enjoys the challenge of finding your swing, an athletic swing that works best for you!
+You can find Ed in San Diego, California.

 During Milo’s first lesson with me, he filmed me hitting golf balls on his iPad, created a split-screen, and compared my swing in slow motion to pros who had a similar swing pattern.
 By the end of the driver lesson, Milo had me hitting the ball 275 yards + with a draw.
 I’d never hit a draw before.